-Most modern phones have a great camera, but as with any type of photography, it’s not so much about the quality of gear but the knowledge of what to do with it.
+Modern phones have great cameras but it’s not so much about the quality of gear but what you do with it.

-Whether you’re documenting your own meals or shooting for a business or brand, here are some tips and techniques to help take your smartphone food images to the pro level.
+Here are some smartphone food photography tips and techniques to take your images to the pro level.

-Use Natural Light to Make Your Food Photos Look Fresh
+10. Use Natural Light to Make Your Photos Look Fresh

 When you shoot with your smartphone, ensure that you are using natural light.

-The number one reason why so many food photos taken in restaurants look horrible is because of the artificial lighting.
-Fluorescent and other types of artificial lights create unwanted colour casts and can cause your pictures to look hard and flat.
+Most food pictures regular people take in restaurants look horrible because of artificial lighting.
+Fluorescent and other types of artificial lights create unwanted colour casts.
+As a result, they cause your pictures to look hard and flat.

-Food photography in particular needs to look as fresh and natural as possible in order to be appealing, which is why the quality of light is so important.
-Professional food photographers use large and expensive strobe lights to mimic natural, diffused daylight for this very reason.
+Your food needs to look as fresh as possible to look appealing.
+To achieve this, natural light is the way to go.
+Professional food photographers use large and expensive strobe lights to mimic natural, diffused daylight.

-You can boost the brightness of your scene quite a lot but using a piece of white foamcore as a bounce card, to bounce some of the light back onto the set.
-You can use a white linen napkin in a pinch.
+You can boost the brightness of your scene by using a piece of white foam core as a bounce card.

-To do this, tap on the screen and you will see an icon of a sun appear.
-Move your finger up or down and y0u will see your exposure adjust accordingly.
+To do this, tap on the screen, and you will see a sun icon appear.
+Move your finger up or down, and adjust your exposure accordingly.

-Make the Most of Your Phone’s Wide Angle Lens
+8. Make the Most of Your Phone’s Wide-Angle Lens